apihub/apihub/docs/tools/index.rst

 Tools
 =====

-Backstage provides a jsonschema-based Restful API.
+ApiHub provides a jsonschema-based Restful API.
 And, there're some greate tools out there that may help in interacting with the API:

 Browser